roozbehf/vm.centos7/README.md

 vagrant up
 ```
 #### 2. Update configuration
-Update the configuration of the box, if needed, by editing the `group_vars/all.yml` filand potentially the `connect` script (if the default username is changed).
+Update the configuration of the box, if needed, by editing the `group_vars/all.yml` file and potentially the `connect` script (if the default username is changed).

 ##### List of Users
 By default a user name `joker` will be created.
 You can configure the list of users